-Cybercriminal activity has risen dramatically in the last year, and trends indicate that this will continue in the years to come.
+Cybercriminal activity has risen dramatically in recent years, and trends indicate that this will continue in the years to come.
 Staying informed on cyber security measures is the first step in protecting yourself and your company from data breaches, especially since human error is a significant factor in data breaches.

 What is Cyber Security Awareness Month?

 Cyber Security Awareness Month is a campaign held every October to raise awareness about the importance of cyber security and to share best practices for the public to protect their data and digital assets.

 The National Cyber Security Alliance and the US Department of Homeland Security first collaborated in 2003 to ensure that every individual, consumer, small and medium-sized business, corporation, and educational institution have access to the resources they need to stay safer and more secure online.

 The theme of this year’s Cyber Security Awareness Month will likely be understanding how different viruses work and how to keep them off your devices.
 This initiative presses the need for businesses to take a proactive approach to cyber security that encompasses both the technical and human aspects.

 Reasons to Improve Your Cyber Security Awareness

 Some benefits of educating yourself include the following:

 - Protecting Personal Information – You’ll learn information like what’s safe to share online, recognizing fake websites, and noticing fraudulent activity on your accounts.

 - Maintaining Digital Assets – Certain cyber threats can take over your devices and destroy your information.
 This puts important work files, family photos, and financial information stored on your computer at risk.
 Learn how to back up your assets correctly.